OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The port `Name` is optional.
 If it is specified, Service resources can refer to the port by its name.

-The `Port` number is required, and must be a number between 1 and 65535.
+The `Port` number is required and must be a number between 1 and 65535.

-The `Protocol` is optional, and will default to `TCP`.
+The `Protocol` is optional and will default to `TCP`.

 #### Container Type

 To support configuring and initializing Pod resources, Kubernetes has the concept of an [Init Container resource](http://g.octopushq.com/KubernetesInitContainer).
-Init Container resources are run before App Container resources, and are often used to run setup scripts.
+Init Container resources are run before App Container resources and are often used to run setup scripts.

 For example, an Init Container resource may be used to set the permissions on a directory exposed by a PersistentVolumeClaim volume resource before the App Container resource is launched.
-This is especially useful when you do not manage the App Container resource image, and therefor can't include such initializtion directly into the image.
+This is especially useful when you do not manage the App Container resource image, and therefor can't include such initialization directly into the image.

 Selecting the `Init container` checkbox configures the Container resource as an Init Container resource.

 #### Resources

-Each Container resource can request a minimum allocation of CPU and memory resources, and set a maximum resource limit.
+Each Container resource can request a minimum allocation of CPU and memory resources and set a maximum resource limit.

 The requested resources must be available in the Kubernetes cluster, or else the Deployment resource will not succeed.